Most international (non EEA) students need a visa/entry clearance to study in the UK.

 Student arrivals and border control: 10 top tips

 To help you prepare and have a better idea of what to expect when crossing the border into the UK, the UK Visa's and Immigration Border Force have devised a helpful list of '10 top tips' for student arrivals.

 Getting to the University

-The University offers a free collection service to students travelling to Heathrow in January and September.
+The University offers a free collection service to students travelling to Heathrow airport on publicised dates, which include various dates from January through to September.
 You need to book your place in advance.

 The University is in Hatfield, Hertfordshire, 25 minutes by train from central London.
 The nearest train station is Hatfield (direct route from King's Cross Station).
 The University is a short taxi journey or bus ride from Hatfield railway station.
 You can view train times and fares on the National Rail website.

 There are also bus services available from all the major London airports to the University.